nhindman/Arrived/README.md

 In addition, Arrived tracks the status of a Ride Request in order to deliver timely texts to users.
 To do so, Arrived specifies a **webhook URL** [(more info)](https://developer.uber.com/docs/webhooks) that receives POST requests from Uber about changes in the status of a ride [(code)](https://github.com/nhindman/Arrived/blob/master/server/twillo.js#L113).

-Among the parameters received in the webhook POST request is the `resource_id`, a unique identifier of the Request which has had a status change.
-Arrived uses the `resource_id` to match a Ride Request to a user and sends that user a ride confirmation message:
+Among the parameters received in the webhook POST request is the `resource_id`, a unique identifier of the Ride Request.
+Arrived uses the `resource_id` to match the Ride Request to a user and sends that user a confirmation message:

 ```javascript
 .post(function(){